ShahSomething/ShahSomething/README.md

- <p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub Profile represent my journey :running_man:.<br>I'm Shah Raza, a Computer Systems Engineer and a passionate tech enthusiast.
-My interests include data structures, IoT, system programming, computer vision, and mobile app development, and I am currently exploring cross-platform app development with Flutter/Dart.
-I have experience with a range of programming languages including C/C++, Arduino, Bash Scripting, Matlab, and Dart/Flutter, and have used both Firebase and MySql as databases.
+ <p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub Profile represent my journey :running_man:.<br>I'm Shah Raza, a Computer Systems Engineer, Game of Thrones superfan, and the most boring guy you'll ever meet.
+With dreams of becoming an astronaut, I somehow ended up being a Mobile App Developer.
+While my dreams of becoming an astronaut may have floated away like a rogue satellite, my love for coding keeps me soaring in the digital realm.
+In my free time, I enjoy watching mind-bending shows/movies, listening to 90's music and spending time with my friends.
+Oh, and I'm Batman 🦇
+<br><br>
 On GitHub, I have contributed to a number of open source projects and have also developed my own personal projects.
 Some of my notable contributions include [A-EYE](https://github.com/ShahSomething/A-EYE), [Apptex Chat](https://github.com/apptexsolutions/apptex_chat), and [SnakeOS](https://github.com/ShahSomething/SnakeOS).

-As I continue on my development journey, I am eager to expand my knowledge and skills in the fields of Blockchain and Data science further.
-In my free time, I enjoy watching mind-bending shows/movies and spending time with my friends.

 Thank you for visiting my profile.
-I hope you find my work and interests interesting and informative.
+Happy coding and stay batty! 🦇.
 </p>

 ## Tech Stack :computer: